Joc Pederson's Success and Achievements in Timeline

 In 2020, Joc Pederson was inducted into the Southern California Jewish Sports Hall of Fame.

-In 2021, Joc Pederson was traded to the Atlanta Braves and won the World Series with them, making him the ninth player in Major League history to win back-to-back World Series with different teams.
+In 2021, Joc Pederson, after signing with the Chicago Cubs and being traded to the Atlanta Braves mid-season, won the World Series, becoming the ninth player in Major League history to win back-to-back World Series with different teams.

-Throughout the 2021 post-season, Joc Pederson wore a signature pearl necklace, leading to fans wearing replica pearl necklaces to games.
-Following the Braves' World Series victory in 2021, Pederson's pearl necklace was sent to the National Baseball Hall of Fame.
+Throughout the 2021 post-season, Joc Pederson wore a signature pearl necklace.
+Following the Braves' World Series victory, the pearl necklace was sent to the National Baseball Hall of Fame.

 2022: Rank Among Jewish Baseball Players